An Intro to the CNC Machining Process

 CNC Turning

 CNC turning is a machining process that uses computerized single-point cutting tools to remove material from the workpiece.
 During CNC turning operations, the workpiece rotates while the machine feeds the tool along its surface in a linear motion to remove excess material around its diameter.
-The material removal continues until Close up of cnc turning machine with sparks the component has the proper diameter(s).
+The material removal continues until the component has the proper diameter(s).
 The result is generally a cylindrical component with or without external and internal features (e.g., slots, tapers, or threads).

 The CNC turning process can be used for a variety of machining operations, such as: